 Brain scans of people perceiving alien symbols on psychedelics could shed light on exactly what brain regions are implicated.
 I have previously outlined how geometric hallucinations are generated in the brain, including under the influence of psychedelics; it may be that the cross wiring of different systems in the brain (visual, language, and meaning) could be leading to the perception of asemic alien symbols that appear meaningful.
 Hallucinated geometric shapes might combine with memories of existing writing to create a sense of an alien language, which visionary artists (such as Grey) then recreate in their artwork.

-The perception of alien symbols during psychedelic experiences is not universal; it can occur in some experiences but not others.
+The perception of alien symbols during psychedelic experiences is not universal; it can occur in some experiences but not in others.
 Yet when they do occur, they can present an opportunity for creative or inspired individuals to bring these symbols – or some semblance of them – back to the real world in the form of drawings, paintings, or digital art.

 It is intriguing to note that the VWFA is next to the area of the brain (the fusiform face area) that processes faces – and the former is involved in memory encoding of both words and faces.
 Might this have something to do with why asemic writing can turn out to be pareidolic, having the appearance of both writing and faces?
 Perhaps both brain regions are engaged in the creation of pareidolic asemic writing.
 There are, however, several brain areas involved in writing tasks.
 Would all the regions activated in writing meaningful words also be activated in the case of writing asemic xenoglyphs?